pachterlab/fastQpick/README.md

 ## License

-fastQpick is licensed under the MIT License.
+fastQpick is licensed under the 2-clause BSD-2 license.
 See the [LICENSE](LICENSE) file for details.

 ---